-- 1. If preferred methods are not available, qualitative assessment is acceptable as shown in TAF Figure 5. - 2TDMsInduced VMT estimates from HOV additions to two-lane (one lane per direction) facilities and HOV-3+ or higher additions may be outside the ± 20 percent range of the NCST Calculator estimate. - 2.3.
-TDMs must be checked for applicability as described in TAF Sections 4.4 and 4.5.
+- 1. If preferred methods are not available, qualitative assessment is acceptable as shown in TAF Figure 5. - 2.
+Induced VMT estimates from HOV additions to two-lane (one lane per direction) facilities and HOV-3+ or higher additions may be outside the ± 20 percent range of the NCST Calculator estimate. - 3.
+TDMs must be checked for applicability as described in Sections 4.4 and 4.5. - 4.
+TDM may be benchmarked with NCST Calculator.